MaksimDzhangirov/backendBankExample/docs/part47-eng.md

 }
 ```

-Next, let's add the validation for the full name field in a similar fashion.
+Next, let's add the validation for the "full_name" field in a similar fashion.
 Note that here I use "full_name" with an underscore, because it's what we
 defined in the `proto` file.